perliedman/leaflet-routing-machine/api.md

 ## <a name="l-routing-control"></a>L.Routing.Control

 Combining the other classes into a full routing user interface.
 The main class of the plugin.
-Extends [L.Routing.Itinerary](#l-routing-itinerary).
+Extends [L.Routing.Itinerary](#l-routing-itinerary) and implements [IControl](http://leafletjs.com/reference.html#icontrol).

 ### Usage example